- What is TriTerm Medical insurance?

 TriTerm Medical insurance isn’t for everybody.
 “If a client has moderate to significant preexisting or current medical conditions, then a TriTerm plan isn’t likely to be a good fit,” says Henson.
 “Also, if someone qualifies for a significant federal subsidy, then an ACA plan might be more appropriate.”

-Federal subsidies, or forms of government assistance, can help you with the cost of an ACA plan.
+Premium tax credits can help you with the cost of an ACA plan.
 Historically, those subsidies have been available for people at or below 400% of the federal poverty line (FPL).
-(For 2022, the FPL is $13,590 for an individual and $27,750 for a family of four.)
-However, the American Rescue Plan, enacted during the COVID-19 pandemic, lifted that cap for 2021 and 2022, making more people eligible for subsidies.
+(For 2025, the FPL is $15,650 for an individual and $32,150 for a family of four.6)

 Henson suggests studying the documents that come with TriTerm Medical insurance before signing up for a plan.
 “I would recommend reading the policy itself, particularly the limits and exclusions, so you know what will not be covered and you know what the caps on benefits are, both annually and over the lifetime of a plan,” he says.

-You can also learn more about TriTerm Medical insurance by visiting this webpage or talking with a licensed insurance agent at 1-800-273-8115.
+You can also learn more about TriTerm Medical insurance by going online or talking with a licensed insurance agent at 1-844-211-7730.

+For informational purposes only.
+This information is compiled by UnitedHealthcare, and/or one of its affiliates, and does not diagnose problems or recommend specific treatment.
+Services and medical technologies referenced herein may not be covered under your plan.
+Please consult directly with your primary care physician if you need medical advice.
 This policy has exclusions, limitations, reduction of benefits, and terms under which the policy may be continued in force or discontinued.
 For costs and complete details of the coverage, call or write your insurance agent or the company [whichever is applicable].
-The article is provided as general information only.

 UHOTTMHA1-1222

-HealthCare.gov.
+- HealthCare.gov.
 “What Marketplace health insurance plans cover.”
-Retrieved from https://www.healthcare.gov/coverage/what-marketplace-plans-cover/ Accessed April 29, 2022.
+Retrieved from https://www.healthcare.gov/coverage/what-marketplace-plans-cover/ Accessed on September 3,2025